Created in 2009, the TFSA was an immediate success, which continues unabated.

 - Two years after the last year you indicated you were entitled to the education amount on your federal tax return

-For more details, visit the RRSP section of the Canada Revenue Agency website.
+For more details, visit the RRSP section of the Canada Revenue Agency - External link.
+Opens in a new window. website.

 You will need to close your RRSP by the end of the year in which you turn 71.